-1) In computers, the form factor (sometimes hyphenated as form-factor) is the size, configuration, or physical arrangement of a computer hardware object.
-The term is commonly used in describing the size and/or arrangement of a computer case or chassis or one of its internal components such as a daughterboard .
+1) In computers, the form factor is the size, configuration, or physical arrangement of a computing device.
+The term is commonly used in describing the size and/or arrangement of a device, acomputer case or chassis or one of its internal components such as a motherboard or a daughterboard.
 If you see the term applied to software or programming, it will usually mean the size of the program or the amount of memory required to run the program effectively.
-When used to refer to the size of a free-standing computer or other device, it's close in meaning to footprint .
+When used to refer to the size of a free-standing computer or other device, it's close in meaning to footprint.

 2) In electric motor terminology, a form factor is the amount of rectified current emitted from a direct current (DC) power source and is expressed as a ratio of the root-mean square (rms) value of the current to the average (av) current or Irms/lav.
 If the form factor differs much from pure non-pulsating DC (a value of 1.0), it indicates the possibility that motor and brush life will be shorter.